iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 10.1
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Added Lunge being changed to Swipe if Lunge recast is down and Swipe recast is ready.
+- Fixed Low MP Notification so that it clears when MP ticks back above the threshold without something else setting a notification.
+- Code efficiency improvements and cleanup.

 Version 10.0
 - Overhauled how HUD updating is handled.
 New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
 This replaces the once per frame check used previously and improves performance and efficiency.
 - Overhauled majority of how options are done.
 Switched simple `On/Off` options to `true/false`.
 While this is functionally the same, it changes the variables from strings to booleans and is a better coding practice.
 Also updated the layout of the HUD Recasts and Colors.